 It is also the case that strong social and community connection can act as a protective factor when people are in crisis.
 “Being socially connected is not only influential for psychological and emotional well-being but is also has a significant and positive influence on physical well-being and overall longevity.” – Loneliness & Social Isolation as Risk Factors for Mortality, Perspectives on Psychological Science, Holt-Lundstad et al., 2015

-- Supporting Basic Need – supporting men, women and children who are experiencing homelessness or food insecurity.
+- Supporting Basic Need – supporting men, women, and children who are experiencing homelessness or food insecurity.

 - Building Resilience – supporting prevention and early intervention efforts related to family violence and sexual assault, addiction, mental health, and family breakdown.

 - Promoting Community Connections – reducing social isolation and supporting social participation to promote resilience.
+Please note the only Grant Round you may apply under to impact this focus area is the Community Connections Grant Round.